ThijsFeryn/hello-nodejs-minikube/README.md

-#Hello NodeJS example for Kubernetes
+# Hello NodeJS example for Kubernetes

-This repository contains a *Hello NodeJS* sample application that contains the necessary configuration files to be run on a [Kubernetes](https://kubernetes.io) cluster.
+This repository contains a *Hello NodeJS* sample application that contains the necessary configuration files to be run on a [Kubernetes](https://kubernetes.io) cluster via Minikube.

-##Why?
+## Why?

 On June 27th 2017 I attended [a meetup organized by the Belgian Docker meetup group in Gent](https://www.meetup.com/Docker-Belgium/events/240475061/).
 The event was actually a Kubernetes workshop by [Benjamin Henrion](https://twitter.com/zoobab).

 I attended the workshop and created [a blog post](https://blog.feryn.eu/kubernetes-workshop/) and a [vlog episode](https://www.youtube.com/watch?v=y4tbQCFj7Ps) about it.

 This repository actually contains a sample application that is used in the vlog.
 It's an extract from Benjamin's workshop.
 The course material for the workshop can be found [on Benjamin's website](http://www.zoobab.com/kubernetes-workshop)

-##The code
+## The code

 The end goal is to run the NodeJS script below: